 Comment on emails with a simple @mention to a teammate – comments replace messy forwarding and cc chains, and remain private from the email recipients.

 Once you have a shared inbox set up, it’s time to personalize Front for your team.
-You can start by creating a team tag, a rule, and a canned response.
+You can start by creating a team tag, a rule, and a message template.

 Tags allow you and your team to categorize messages and prioritize work.
 We like to create tags for:

 High value prospects

 Rules let you automate communication and assignment processes so you and your team don’t get bogged down with time consuming administrative tasks.
 An example of a rule would be:

 If: the inbox is [inbox name] and from an email address that contains [@domainname.com]

 You can customize rules in a variety of ways to fit your team’s needs.
 Some examples are:

 Read this guide for all the details about rules.